Back to Blog

 1. Introduction: The Sensitivity Paradox in High-Power Engineering

-In the specialized discipline of piezoelectric engineering, specifically within the realm of high-power ultrasonics, a pervasive and often costly misconception dictates the selection of active materials.
-This misconception is the belief that the piezoelectric charge coefficient, denoted as , is the definitive metric of transducer performance.
+In piezoelectric engineering, specifically within high-power ultrasonics, a common misconception can affect material selection.
+The misconception is that the piezoelectric charge coefficient, denoted as , is the primary metric of transducer performance in every application.
 For decades, the value—representing the magnitude of charge generated per unit of applied force, or conversely, the mechanical strain developed per unit of applied electric field—has served as a primary heuristic for engineers reviewing datasheets.
-A higher number intuitively suggests a more potent material: more displacement for the same voltage, more sensitivity for the same pressure.
-In the vast majority of low-power applications, such as sensors, hydrophones, accelerometers, and precision micro-positioners, this intuition holds true.
-In these regimes, sensitivity is the paramount figure of merit, and maximizing the electromechanical coupling is the goal of the system designer.
+A higher number intuitively suggests more displacement for the same voltage or more sensitivity for the same pressure.
+In many low-power applications, such as sensors, hydrophones, accelerometers, and precision micro-positioners, this intuition holds true.
+In these regimes, sensitivity is a key figure of merit.

 The "better" material for a high-power transducer is frequently the one that appears, on paper, to be less sensitive.
 The industry standard for high-power applications, PZT-8, typically exhibits a value ( pC/N) that is less than half that of the high-sensitivity PZT-5H ( pC/N) used in medical imaging probes.
 To the uninitiated procurement manager or the junior engineer, selecting PZT-8 might appear to be a choice for lower performance.
 In reality, it is a choice for survival.